Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
 These are achieved by;

 1) Programme Teaching; 4×0.5 days every three months of online teaching sessions, plus coaching sessions every 4 weeks, online lessons (flexible on-demand sessions) and online resources.
-The CMI and NHS Leadership Academy learning is fully embedded in to the apprenticeship delivery.
+The CMI and NHS Leadership Academy Mary Seacole learning is fully embedded in to the apprenticeship delivery.

 2) Independent study; such as assignment/project research and write up